nickeopti/selector/README.md

 Make arguments selectable on the command line

-In a runnalbe script, specify
+In a script, specify e.g.
 ```python
 import argparse
 import selector